FTX's Bankman-Fried expected to appear in court in Bahamas - source | Law-Order

 FTX's Bankman-Fried expected to appear in court in Bahamas - source

 Former FTX Chief Executive Sam Bankman-Fried, who faces fraud charges in the United States over the collapse of the bankrupt cryptocurrency exchange, is expected to appear in court in the Bahamas on Tuesday, a person familiar with the matter said.
-The hearing would come after another person with knowledge of Bankman-Fried's plans told Reuters he had decided not to fight extradition to New York, where federal prosecutors last week charged him with using stolen FTX customer funds to plug losses at his hedge fund, Alameda Research.
+Another person with knowledge of Bankman-Fried's plans told Reuters he had decided not to fight extradition to New York, where federal prosecutors last week charged him with using stolen FTX customer funds to plug losses at his hedge fund, Alameda Research.

 Former FTX Chief Executive Sam Bankman-Fried, who faces fraud charges in the United States over the collapse of the bankrupt cryptocurrency exchange, is expected to appear in court in the Bahamas on Tuesday, a person familiar with the matter said.

-The hearing would come after another person with knowledge of Bankman-Fried's plans told Reuters he had decided not to fight extradition to New York, where federal prosecutors last week charged him with using stolen FTX customer funds to plug losses at his hedge fund, Alameda Research.
-Neither a spokesperson for the U.S. Attorney's office in Manhattan nor Bankman-Fried's defense lawyer immediately responded to requests for comment.
+Another person with knowledge of Bankman-Fried's plans told Reuters he had decided not to fight extradition to New York, where federal prosecutors last week charged him with using stolen FTX customer funds to plug losses at his hedge fund, Alameda Research.
+Neither a spokesperson for the U.S. Attorney's office in Manhattan nor Bankman-Fried's U.S. defense lawyer, Mark Cohen, immediately responded to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)